 Being a known age bird hatched around January 2005, we know that she was therefore 18 years and 11 months old.
-Her legacy will live on as one of the most photographed and oldest known kōkako, with a wolf whistle second to none.
+Her legacy will live on as one of the most photographed and one of the oldest known kōkako, with a wolf whistle second to none.